apnadkarni/blt/doc/mesh.rst

 COPYRIGHT
 =========

-The author of the sweep-line triangulator is Steven Fortune.

-Copyright (c) 1994 by AT&T Bell Laboratories.

-Permission to use, copy, modify, and distribute this software for any purpose without fee is hereby granted, provided that this entire notice is included in all copies of any software which is or includes a copy or modification of this software and in all copies of the supporting documentation for such software.
-THIS SOFTWARE IS BEING PROVIDED "AS IS", WITHOUT ANY EXPRESS OR IMPLIED WARRANTY.
-IN PARTICULAR, NEITHER THE AUTHORS NOR AT&T MAKE ANY REPRESENTATION OR WARRANTY OF ANY KIND CONCERNING THE MERCHANTABILITY OF THIS SOFTWARE OR ITS FITNESS FOR ANY PARTICULAR PURPOSE.

 2015 George A. Howlett.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without